 It’s the same rule you use when camping, except in a cave, you could be disturbing a far more pristine and delicate ecosystem.
 Caves are home to some of the world’s most elusive wildlife.
 They also contribute to our water table by filtering surface water through layers of earth, cleaning it as it moves back into underground aquifers.
 Leaving your trash in a cave will almost certainly impact the function of this important ecological process.

 You will likely need supplies while on your cave exploration, but make sure you bring only things you can pack out.
 Use recyclable items to the best of your abilities, and understand the sustainability of the snacks and supplies you bring.
 You always want to minimize your impact while exploring nature.
+If you find scrap metals, you can sell it to scrap copper recyclers Sydney.

 3. Explore With Caution